 The property and interest of the assured in a policy effected upon his own life shall not be liable to be applied or made available in payment of his debts by any judgment, order, or process of any court, and shall not, in the event of his bankruptcy, pass to the official receiver or the trustee or assignee of his estate.

-In the case of an assured person dying after the passing of this Act, the moneys payable upon the death of the assured under or in respect of a policy effected upon his life shall not be liable to be applied or made available in payment of his debts by any judgment, order, or process of any court, or in any other manner whatsoever, except by virtue of a contract or charge made by the assured in his lifetime, or by virtue of an express direction contained in his will or other testamentary instrument executed by him, that the moneys arising from the policy shall be so applied.
+In the case of an assured person dying after the passing of this Act, the moneys payable upon the death of the assured under or in respect of a policy effected upon his life shall not be liable to be applied or made available in payment of his debts by any judgment, order, or process of any court, or in any other manner whatsoever, except by virtue of a contract or charge made by the assured in his lifetime, or by virtue of an express direction contained in his will or other instrument having testamentary effect in respect of his estate, that the moneys arising from the policy shall be so applied.

 A direction to pay debts, or a charge of debts upon the whole or any part of the testator’s estate, or a trust for the payment of debts, shall not be deemed to be such an express direction: